Carroll and Milton Petrie Student Emergency Grant Fund

 Students who demonstrate need and are facing a current unexpected emergency may apply for this grant.
 All grants are subject to approval with documentation and verification to support your application.
 Examples of emergencies to be considered include, but are not limited to:

 Petrie Foundation Grants will not be given for:

-- Travel home for illness or death in the immediate family
+- Illness or death in the immediate family

 - Homelessness due to loss of housing, for student and dependent family members

 - Documented theft of books, and other essential academic belongings

 - Sudden loss of childcare to cover academic schedule period

 - Fire or theft

 - Temporary job loss

 - Previous debts to the College